samduk/log-analysis-and-security-hardening/class note.md

 	1. Download Resources

-	2. How to install extenion in virtualbox (virtualbox.org)
+	2. How to install extension in VirtualBox (virtualbox.org)

 	3. How to import virtual appliance
-			NAT internet
+			NAT Adapter
-			bridget internet
+			Bridge Adapter

-			host-only no internet
+			Host-Only Adapter

 			Terminal